 3. What is the role of main function in Java?

-Answer: The role of the main function in Java is mandatory to start code execution.
+Answer: The role of the main function in Java is mandatory for the code execution to start.
 If your program does not contain "main" method then you will get a run-time error.
-So, it can be concluded that in the absence of "main" method the whole program will successfully compile but it will throw an error at runtime only.
+So, it can be concluded that in the absence of "main" method the whole program will compile but it will throw an error at runtime.